 Music Staff, Sächsische Staatsoper (Semperoper), Dresden; Creative Director of ‘The Diction Police’ Website

 A keen interest in French language and repertoire led to a recent extended stay in France.
 This afforded Nedecky the opportunity to coach with and observe the work of notable artists in the field of French vocal music, including baritone François Le Roux.
-He is a contributor to the upcoming second edition of Le Roux’s Le chant intime.
+Nedecky is also a contributor to the second edition of Le Roux’s Le chant intime.

 Jason Nedecky is a passionate and extremely well-informed advocate of lyric diction.
 I’m happy to turn to him regularly while preparing French operas for his expert knowledge and collegiality.